About The Author

 Susan

-• avatar Joseph Lallo says:
+• Joseph Lallo

 Wow, thanks!
 I’m glad you liked the books.
 It is flattering, and borderline intimidating, to know that I’ll be recommended to students.
 I might be influencing young minds!
 Thanks for commenting, and thanks for reading!

-16. avatar Miss Hollywood says:
+• Miss Hollywood

 The Book Of Deacon was amazing!!!
 I am a new Nook owner and came upon this book after browsing through the billions of free ebooks.
 I am a semi-green reader, and was a little hesitant about reading this book……but #1.
 Free is awesome, and #2.
 The reviews were outstanding.
 So I had to try it out.
 With a job, 3 children, and husband, I am crazy busy.
 The Book Of Deacon took me away everyday and I could not wait to get my hands on it!!
 The characters are great and the story even better!
 I’m visiting your site to find out how to purchase (very happy and willing to do so) the second book.
 I recom this book to anyone with an ereader.
 I will certainly buy this book when it is published.
 Thank you so much for writing and sharing this incredible adventure!!

-• avatar Joseph Lallo says:
+• Joseph Lallo

 Hi.
 Thanks, I’m really glad you liked the book!
 It makes me feel good to know that people are enjoying the story AND spreading the word.